newsqlguru/ict-index/README.md

 # ICT-Index
 ## Keyword Search for Transcribed ICT Video Content
 ![ICT](./readme-resources/ict-wordcloud.svg)
+- The content of this repo and wiki is not and should not be considered financial advice.

 ### Github Search Syntax Reference
 - Beta Search Syntax